fastoch/VS-Code/Ollama.md

 ### Other example

-- create a .py file anmed "api.py"
+- create a .py file named "api.py"
 - press Ctrl +I and type "write a python rest api using fastapi and sqlalchemy"